-As the price of basic living expenses skyrockets, more people are stressed over money.
-A 2020 study by Capital One and the Decision Lab shows that 77% of Americans are concerned about their finances, and 58% feel that finances control their life.
-Financial stress causes many other health problems.
-So it’s essential to learn how to manage it.
+As the price of basic living expense skyrocket, more people are stressed over money.
+Studies show that over 70% of people are concerned about their finances, and because financial stress causes many other health problems, it’s essential to learn how to manage it.

 How Financial Stress Impacts Mental Health

 While it’s normal for everyone to worry about their finances, people from lower income brackets experience higher financial stress levels.
 This could be because they don’t earn enough to meet their basic living expenses or because they have a large debt they’re struggling to repay.

 Stress caused by other factors may be challenging to cope with, but financial stress can be particularly harmful for the following reasons:

 - It may lead to anxiety and depression.

 - It can cause health problems like migraines, diabetes, heart disease, and sleep disorders.
 It may also take a toll on the immune system.